sharetribe/sharetribe/UPGRADE.md

 # Upgrade

-All necessary upgrade notes will be documented in this file.
+Upgrade notes will be documented in this file.

 ## General update instructions